Quinic acid

-Quinic acid is a cyclitol, a cyclic polyol, and a cyclohexanecarboxylic acid.
+Quinic acid is an organic compound with the formula (CHOH)3(CH2)2C(OH)CO2H.
+The compound is classified as a cyclitol, a cyclic polyol, and a cyclohexanecarboxylic acid.
 It is a colorless solid that can be extracted from plant sources.
-Quinic acid is implicated in the perceived acidity of coffee.
+Quinic acid is implicated in the perceived acidity of coffee, where it occurs around 13% by weight.

 Occurrence and preparation

 The compound is obtained from cinchona bark, coffee beans, and the bark of Eucalyptus globulus.
 It is a constituent of the tara tannins.

-Urtica dioica is another common source.
+Urtica dioica, the European stinging nettle, is another common source.

 It is made synthetically by hydrolysis of chlorogenic acid.
 Quinic acid is also implicated in the perceived acidity of coffee.

 History and biosynthesis

 This substance was isolated for the first time in 1790 by German pharmacist Friedrich Christian Hofmann in Leer from Cinchona.
 Its transformation into hippuric acid by animal metabolism was studied by German chemist Eduard Lautemann in 1863.

 Its biosynthesis begins with the transformation of glucose into erythrose 4-phosphate.
 This four-carbon substrate is condensed with phosphoenol pyruvate to give the seven-carbon 3-deoxy-D-arabinoheptulosonate 7-phosphate (DAHP) by the action of a synthase.
 Two subsequent steps involving dehydroquinic acid synthase and a dehydrogenase afford the compound.

 Derived bicyclic lactones are called quinides.
 One example is 4-caffeoyl-1,5-quinide.

 Dehydrogenation and oxidation of quinic acid affords gallic acid.